rokublac/marvel-api-app/README.md

 Not compatible with IE (maybe some others too, haven't really tested it), not 100% responsive and no mobile responsivness.

 Things to be completed:
-- [ ] Mobile responsiveness (don't even try and view it on mobile, it's a mess)
+- [ ] Mobile responsiveness (don't even try and view it on mobile, it's a mess.
+Request the desktop site if you're on mobile)
 - [ ] Cross browser compatibilty
 - [ ] 100% Responsive design